garbarok/porfolio.dev/src/content/blog/en/astro-content-config-location.md

 ---
 title: "Astro Content Collections: Why Your Schema Fields Are Missing"
-description: "Debugging guide: How incorrect content config file location causes schema fields to disappear in Astro 5 projects."
+description: "A debugging journey: How an incorrect content config file location can make your Astro schema fields disappear, and how to fix it."
 pubDate: 2025-11-18
 author: "Óscar Gallego"
 tags: ["astro", "debugging", "content collections", "typescript"]